Whether for a hobby project or large-scale commercial application, eMachineShop has the inventory and supplier connections to meet your requirements.

 This reinforced plastic is cheaper and more flexible than carbon fiber.
 Ideal for roofing, water tanks, and aircraft components.

 High tensile strength and heat resistance.
-Commercial applications include bearings and bushings, wear plates, nuts and bolts, and gears.
+Commercial applications include bushings, wear plates, nuts and bolts, and gears.

 Biologically inert plastic, naturally transparent and highly resistant to impact.
 Typical applications include instrument panels, containers, and protective gear.